KevSed/LearningByDoing/vim/README.md

 Amazing keywork completion.
 Example:
 ```
-" In insert mode:
+" In insert mode you see this text:
 ^v Esc
 " Type ^X ^L still in insert mode will produce this
 " by completing whole text by already seen text
-^v Esc will produce  which is represented in vim as esc character, same with Enter, Backspace, ...
+^v Esc will produce ^[ which is represented in vim as esc character, same with Enter, Backspace, ...
 " Type ^X ^L again and you will also get the next line
-^v Esc will produce  which is represented in vim as esc character, same with Enter, Backspace, ...
+^v Esc will produce ^[ which is represented in vim as esc character, same with Enter, Backspace, ...
 This is very usefull when writing one line commands like:
 ```
 There are plenty more completion modes then ^L.